ropensci/nodbi/README.md

+`nodbi` provides a single UI for interacting with many NoSQL databases.

+So far we support the following DBs:

+* MongoDB
+* Redis (server and serverless)
+* CouchDB
+* Elasticsearch
+* etcd

+Currently we have support for data.frame's for the following operations

+* Create - all DBs
+* Get - all DBs
+* Delete - all DBs
+* Update - just CouchDB (others coming)

 ## Dependencies not on CRAN

 You don't need to install these, only the ones that you want to use in `nodbi`.